KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/basic_usage/baking_process.rst

 While Baking
 ------------

 The baking process can be controlled from your keyboard or Blender Console.
-All keybindings are presented below and under the "Bake Instruction" field inside the Bake Settings panel:
+All keybindings are presented below and under the `Bake Instruction <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/object/object.html#bake-instruction>`__ field inside the Bake Settings panel:

 - Press `BACKSPACE` to cancel baking all next maps
 - Press `ESC` to cancel baking current map